blarson1105/sigma-wiki/Converter-Tool-Sigmac.md

 * between log source identifiers from Sigma and...
   * ...index names from target
   * ...conditions that should be added to generated expression (e.g. EventLog: Microsoft-Windows-Sysmon) with AND.
-* between placeholders in sigma rules and expressions that describe that elements in the target environment
+* between placeholders in sigma rules and lists that describe their values in the target environment

 The mappings are configured in a YAML file with the following format: